On this page:

 - store proteins, minerals and nutrients, such as calcium.

-Bones have two types of cells: osteoblasts and osteoclasts.
-Osteoblasts create new bone and osteoclasts break down old bone.
+Bones have two types of cells – osteoblasts, which create new bone, and osteoclasts, which break down old bone.
 Normal bone is constantly going through a process called remodelling, in which old bone is broken down and replaced with new bone.